Making Digital Transformations Happen

 For instance Joshua Tonge U.E. settled in St. Mary's Bay in Nova Scotia circa 1784 where he served the Loyalist Regiment.
 Interestingly, my great great grandmother told my father that our lineage also descends from Sir Admiral Rodney of the British Navy best known for his acts in the American War of Independence.
 That puts our family back at least 83 years before Canada was founded.
 Another early settler, Connise Tonge landed in Virginia in 1666, 110 years before the United States was a country.
 Other places settled included New York City, Colorado and Aukland, NZ.

-Here in Canada, us Tonges have spread from Nova Scotia to Quebec then to Ontario (and Alberta).
+In Canada, Tonges have spread from Nova Scotia to Quebec, Ontario and Alberta.
 The Tonges have a proud history that shows us exploring and establishing new worlds.
-I am leading the Tonges into building a new digital world and I hope that same spirit survives in the next frontier including space, Moon and Mars.

 My Journey as an Entrepreneur since 2011